 Keeping track of these essential resources is challenging, especially when the ULD passes between different airlines (known as interline movement).
 Every time a ULD gets lost, it costs stakeholders time and money.

 According to Air Cargo Eye “some five per cent of the global ULD inventory (45,000 units, worth $50million) simply go missing”.
 Unfortunately, the code-based system used to identify ULDs doesn’t prevent them going astray, and RFID chips and GPS systems, thought at one time to be the answer, have proved to be unviable economically.

 But tracking has now entered a new and improved phase.
 Major carriers and ULD management companies have started using Bluetooth-enabled ULD tracking technology to analyse ULD movements.
 The Bluetooth tags can be linked to an e-AWB and ULD’s serial number, enabling transporters to know where their shipments are at all times.

 Other digital tools are being created all the time.
 Take for example ACL Airshop’s FindMyULD app, which collates all the company’s ULD management services together into one seamless tool.
 Developments like these will certainly help to plug those efficiency gaps.

 At VRR, we fully support all these and other developments.
 But we know that optimising the efficiency of the air cargo industry wouldn’t be possible without optimising the air cargo industry’s hidden heroes: ULDs.

-We’ve developed a ‘We Keep It Efficient’ series that focuses on multiple application usage, increased loading speed, enhanced durability and maximised cargo volume.
+We’ve developed a ‘General Cargo Containers’ series that focuses on multiple application usage, increased loading speed, enhanced durability and maximised cargo volume.
 They not only make a loader’s life much easier by speeding up the loading process but also enable transporters to ship as much cargo as possible inside a single container.